conglomerate/wan-optimizer-onug-spring-2014/README.md

 routing by placing flow rules that mark departing IP packets using the DSCP field of IP packets to control which link to use (i.e. the markings used in the static policy-based routing config on the edge routers).

+This design allows the SDN WAN application to be deployed without replacing edge routers.
+In addition, it enables incremental deployment where individual sites can be upgraded individually at any time.

+The system will have an easy-to-use web application that allows operators to set application policies.
+This system will push application policies to each site's SDN controller.

+Applications will be identified by domain name, in addition to L2-L4 attributes.
+Each SDN controller will dynamically maintain bindings between domain names and network addresses in order to apply policies.
+Flow rules in switches will be dynamically and automatically updated as bindings change.

 Network Simulation
 ==================